-Students pursuing their MS in pharmaceutical sciences complete one of the five specialized tracks:
+Students pursuing their MS in pharmaceutical sciences complete one of four specialized tracks:

 Bioprocessing & Biotechnology

 The track in Bioprocessing & Biotechnology investigates pharmaceutical agents that are produced by living cells.
 The particular focus is on cells that are genetically engineered to produce foreign proteins.
 Areas of study include the growth of engineered cells, isolation of pharmaceutical proteins produced by the cells, and analytical techniques used to assess the identity, quality and potency of the proteins.
 Career pathways for graduates include bioprocess operation and development in this area of study.

 - Track head: Dr. Bloom, Associate Professor of Pharmaceutical Sciences

 - This is an “applied science” where the scientist is always trying to produce a new product

 - Using cells to make protein therapeutics involves a three step process: